pfefferle/wordpress-oexchange/readme.txt

 From the website:

-This'll help you get up and running, whether you're a service that can accept content, a site  that has content to share, or a tool of some sort.
+> This'll help you get up and running, whether you're a service that can accept content, a site  that has content to share, or a tool of some sort.
 Remember that OExchange isn't limited to "sharing" things; it applies to any case where one service wants to send URL-based content to another -- microblogging, translating, printing, whatever.

 == Changelog ==

+= 2.0.0 =
+* WordPress coding standard
+* restructuring
+* added site_icon support

 = 1.6.1 =
 * some small fixes and cleanups